hanhunh89/k8s_install/README.md

 I don't think it is perfect why, but it works!<br>

 And, why i use sandbox_image version 3.9? <br>
-When i use default version, 3.6, i get error. <br>
+When i use default version, 3.6, i get error in "kubeadm init" <br>
 error said, i have to use version 3.9.
 So i changed it.<br>
 <p>$\bf{\large{\color{#DD6565}If \ you \ use \ not \ good \ sandbox \ version, \ your \ pod \ go \ to \ CrashLoopBackOff, \ restart \ again \ again \ again... }}$</p>